 Indeed, Loewenstein’s article is littered with hyperlinks to unsavory websites that demonize Israel, including Electronic Intifada, Mondoweiss and the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI).

 is growing due to a complete lack of faith in US-led peace talks.
 American journalist Max Blumenthal recently published a book, Goliath: Life and Loathing in Greater Israel, which shows in forensic detail the reality of the Israeli mainstream’s embrace blatant racism against Arabs and Africans.

 Blumenthal’s book has received minimal attention for good reason.
 As Elder of Ziyon points out:

 Blumenthal isn’t honest.
 He isn’t a journalist, but an Israel-hating ideologue who is willing to play fast and loose with the facts to get his point across.
 He doesn’t want to expose problems so they can be solved, he wants everyone to hate Israel as much as he does.
 He doesn’t want to improve the Jewish state, but to destroy it.

 Which is pretty much all that you need to know about this book.

-And pretty much what you need to know about Anthony Loewenstein.
+And pretty much what you need to know about Antony Loewenstein.